Do all directors have to file tax returns?

 Extension of pay & file deadline for ROS customers

 Revenue announces an extension of pay & file deadline for tax returns in an eBrief several months before the director’s tax return deadline.

-Extension of pay & file deadline for 2020 is 12 November 2020.
-This means that businesses had an additional 12 days to make the appropriate tax return and payment online.
+For example, the pay & file deadline for 2021 was extended to November 19th, 2021.
+This meant that businesses had an additional 19 days to make the appropriate tax return and payment online.

 The only downside is that you need to ensure you can file and pay on or before this date.
 The extension does not apply if you cannot complete both at the same time.
 So in these cases, the deadline will remain on 31 October.